replayio/docs/src/app/time-travel-intro/what-is-time-travel/page.md

 Time travel is one of those radical ideas which sounds simple when you first hear them, but then take awhile to sink in.
 The first time you’re in Replay DevTools, the UI will look familiar to Chrome DevTools and VS Code, but time travel will feel weird and uncomfortable.
 That’s okay.
 Give it five minutes and you’ll become a time traveler for life.

-## Bringing time travel mainstream
+## History of time travel

+In the 1960s, researchers like Lamport and Clapp demonstrated that it was possible to record and deterministicly replay the runtime after the fact.
+In the early 2000s, researchers like Lewis, Shapiro, and Sagiv showed that it was possible to effiently query execution state after the fact.

+In the early 2010s, Mozilla was the first to build a production grade recorder for C++ which made fixing some of the most difficult graphics and JS bugs possible.
+At that point, the question became, if we could record and replay the browser, could we bring time travel debugging to the web?
-Replay started as an R&D project at Mozilla called WebReplay alongside Rust and WebAssembly because when we built the first time travel debugger for C++ ten years ago it made some of the most difficult bugs in Firefox’s Graphics and JS engine tractable.

-We knew we had something valuable when six months into starting Replay some of the top open source developers were using Replay to fix some of the most difficult bugs in React, Redux, and other popular open source libraries.
+Replay started off as an R&D project inside of Mozilla called WebReplay in 2015 and we spun it out of Mozilla in the summer of 2020.
+We knew we had something valuable when six months later some of the top open source developers were using Replay to fix some of the most difficult bugs in React, Redux, and other popular open source libraries.
 It didn’t matter if Replay crashed every five minutes, and was as slower than a dial-up modem, the ability to slow down and study a problem with Replay, was so great that some problems simply necessitated time travel.

 {% figure
     alt="Sebastian testimonial"